How To Create A Brand

-When you go ahead and create your website, you’ll need to link its design back to your logo to create a cohesive brand identity.
+When you create your website, you’ll need to link its design to your logo to create a cohesive brand identity.
 The best way to do that is to use the same color scheme as your logo for your background and accents.

-You do not need to use the exact same font, however.
-Instead, pick a couple from the same family that make your headlines, subtitles, and text easy to read.
-If you used a sans serif font for your logo, then you’ll want your website to use that type of font as well.
+If you used a sans serif font for your logo, you’d also want your website to use that font.
+You do not need to use the same font, however.
+Instead, pick a couple from the same family that makes your headlines, subtitles, and text easy to read.

 Create a Descriptive Slogan for Your Brand

-When it comes to branding, quality slogans stick in the brain and create connections faster than any other element.
-So, you’ll need a good one to start your busines journey, but you can change it up in the future.
+Regarding branding, quality slogans stick in the brain and create connections faster than any other element.
+So, you’ll need a good one to start your business journey, but you can change it in the future.

-Once you create a slogan, you’ll use it as a tagline on your website, as an important part of your product packaging, and on many of your key marketing materials.
-Since it’ll show up in so many important places, it’s smart to take your sweet time in dreaming it up.
+Once you create a slogan, you’ll use it as a tagline on your website, as an important part of your product packaging, and on many of your essential marketing materials.
+Since it’ll appear in so many important places, it’s wise to spend time dreaming it up.

-You have many options in finding your ideal slogan, like using metaphors, making bold claims, or creating a catchy jingle.
-If you need inspiration, you can use a slogan generator to get some ideas.
-You just have to enter one word you want the slogan to include and hit ‘Generate Slogans’ to get many great results.
+You can use a slogan generator to get some ideas if you need inspiration.
+You can find your ideal slogan by using metaphors, making bold claims, or creating a catchy jingle.
+You have to enter one word you want the tagline to include and hit ‘Generate Slogans’ to get many great results.

 As you look over the options, keep these key things in mind: